eclipse-vertx/vert.x/core_manual_js.md

 When a `NetServer` is working as an SSL Server the API of the `NetServer` and `NetSocket` is identical compared to when it working with standard sockets.
 Getting the server to use SSL is just a matter of configuring the `NetServer` before `listen` is called.

-To enabled SSL the function `setSSL(true)` must be called on the Net Server.
+To enabled SSL the function `ssl(true)` must be called on the Net Server.

 The server must also be configured with a *key store* and an optional *trust store*.